namehash/ens-normalize-python/README.md

 from ens_normalize import ens_transformations
 # Returns a list of transformations (substring -> string)
 # that have been applied to the input during normalization.
-# NormalizationTransformation has the same fields as DisallowedLabelError:
+# NormalizationTransformation has the same fields as CurableError:
 # - code
 # - general_info
 # - disallowed_sequence_info